 2. How much tax do US citizens living abroad pay?

-You may not owe any taxes at all, less taxes than when you lived in the US, or still have taxes to pay.
+You may not owe any tax at all, owe less taxes than when you lived in the US, or still have taxes to pay.
 This depends on several elements of your tax situation.

-The following factors can all have an impact on taxes for expats:
+The following factors can all have an impact on expat taxes:

 - Amount of time spent in the US

 - Residency status in another country